-From a driver’s perspective, filing an auto insurance claim with most traditional insurance companies is usually nothing short of nightmarish.
+From a driver’s perspective, filing an auto insurance claim with most traditional insurance companies isn’t usually as straightforward as it logically should be.
 The scenario that got you there in the first place was probably anything but pleasant, resulting in a crash, an injury, or worse—both.
-And of course, the process that follows those unfortunate events is usually pretty painful, involving a lot of back and forth, endless piles of paperwork, and most likely a major headache (or three).
+And of course, the process that follows those unfortunate events can be pretty painful, involving a lot of back and forth, endless piles of paperwork, and most likely a major headache (or even three).

 How Auto Claims Work (In The Old School Insurance World)